elenasacristan/treebooks/README.md

-At the bottom the users can see the main benefits of being a member.
+Under the carousel the users can see the main benefits of being a member.

 The users that are not authenticated will see the message 'Become a member and you will...' and also they will see the button to register so they can become members.